Orchardxyz/antd4-theme-vars/README.md

 `antd-theme-vars` helps you generate static theme css files based on the `prefixCls` config of `ConfigProvider`.

-With this, you can easily customize the themes of various antd components on the page.
+With this, you can easily customize the themes of various antd components.

 ## Install